Detecting and Mitigating Insertion Hallucination in Video-to-Audio Generation: Experiments

-To validate the effectiveness of our proposed feature correction strategy, we conduct an ablation study to demonstrate that precisely targeting and correcting "problematic" visual features is crucial.
-We compare our method (+ PFC) against two non-precise replacement strategies: random replacement (+ Random) and complement replacement (+ $\sim$PFC), which corrects the non-hallucinated segments identified by our detector.
+To validate the effectiveness of our feature correction strategy, we conduct an ablation study to show that precisely targeting and correcting ``problematic'' visual features is essential.
+We compare our method (+HALCON) with two non-precise replacement strategies: random replacement (+Random) and complement replacement (+$\sim$HALCON), the latter modifying the non-hallucinated segments identified by our detector.

-The results are shown in Figure~\ref{fig:ablation} (Left).
-Compared with the baseline, both non-precise strategies yield only limited or inconsistent improvements.
-In particular, the complement replacement (+$\sim$PFC) strategy performs even worse than random replacement on the AVE dataset, indicating that modifying non-problematic regions is not only unhelpful but can also be harmful.
-This confirms that the segments identified by our detector are indeed the critical ones to correct.
+The results are shown in Figure~\ref{fig:pfc_ablation}.
+We first observe that all feature replacement strategies reduce IH@dur to some extent across datasets, suggesting that disrupting visual cues in general can weaken part of the hallucination-inducing signal.
+However, the improvements from non-precise strategies are limited and inconsistent.
+Notably, the complement replacement (+$\sim$HALCON) strategy even underperforms random replacement on the AVE dataset, indicating that altering non-problematic regions is not only unhelpful but may actively degrade model behavior.
+This confirms that the segments identified by our detector are indeed the critical ones that require correction.

-In contrast, our proposed PFC method consistently achieves the lowest IH@dur across all datasets, with average performance substantially surpassing all alternatives.
-These findings demonstrate that PFC’s effectiveness comes from its ability to precisely identify and correct the video segments most likely to mislead the model, rather than relying on arbitrary or random replacement.
+In contrast, HALCON consistently achieves the lowest IH@dur on all datasets, with average performance substantially surpassing all alternatives.
+These findings demonstrate that HALCON’s effectiveness arises not merely from feature replacement, but from its ability to \emph{precisely} locate and correct the hallucination-triggering video segments.
+Arbitrary or misaligned replacements cannot achieve comparable gains.